[ aws ]

 How much of your budget has been used

-AWS updates your budget status several times a day.
+Amazon Web Services updates your budget status several times a day.
 Budgets track your unblended costs, subscriptions, refunds, and RIs.
 You can create the following types of budgets:

 Cost budgets - Plan how much you want to spend on a service.